leptos-rs/start-spin/README.md

 To deploy your app to [Fermyon Cloud signup here first][spin-signup].
 For more information on [Ferymon Cloud see here][spin-cloud-info].

-After you have your Fermyon cloud account, running
+After you have your Fermyon cloud account and have logged in using `spin login`, running
 ```sh
 spin build
 ```
-will build your application for release and
+will build your application for release.
+Running

 ```sh
 spin deploy